fltk-rs/fltk-theme/README.md

 ## Widget Schemes

 These provide schemes for widgets without color theming.
 Currently there are 6 schemes:
-- Aqua: Tries to mimic MacOS's styles.
+- Aqua: Tries to mimic the modern MacOS's styles.
 - ![alt_test](screenshots/aqua_scheme.jpg)

 - Fluent: Tries to mimic Window's 10 styles.